Peers & Allies

 CARES certified, CPS-AD, MAT

-My name is Jocelyn Croft, I am a woman in long-term recovery.
+My name is Jocelyn Wallace, I am a woman in long-term recovery.
 What that means is that I have not used any mind altering substances or committed any crimes since March 4, 2017.
-I suffered the disease of addiction for over 26 years.
+I suffered the disease of Opioid Use Disorder for over 26 years.
 I made it out alive – and for that I carry around this amazing sense of gratitude and living the most authentic life possible.
 Recovery has given me a life, I’m excited to wake up to each day.
 I am fully aware that I did not get to this point on my own.
 I recognize the sobriety I achieved is due to a Higher Power, 12-Step program, and the many people who have loved and supported me throughout my journey.

 Confucius once said, “Choose a job you love, and you will never have to work a day in your life.”